CHILD CUSTODY LAWYER IN TAMPA

 In this arrangement, one parent is awarded physical custody and the other parent is given generous visitation or “time-sharing” rights.
 Both parents are required by law to create a parenting plan to determine “time-sharing,” as well as other important matters involving the welfare of their child.
 Parental plans need to be extremely detailed and include a systematic time-sharing schedule, as well as guidelines for issues related to:

 - extracurricular activities

 - and others

-At Mindi Lasley, P.A., we have extensive experience drafting and litigating parenting plans that are in the best interests of you and your child(ren).
+At Tampa Family & Divorce Lawyer Mindi Lasley, we have extensive experience drafting and litigating parenting plans that are in the best interests of you and your child(ren).
 Ms. Lasley customizes a plan that is tailored to your child(ren)’s needs and then persuasively presents the plan to the court for approval.

 Tampa Child Custody Lawyer

 On October 1, 2008, a new law went into effect that requires all cases with minor children to develop a parenting plan.
 The parenting plan has eliminated the prior terminology of “primary residential responsibility” and “visitation.”